swinggraphics/hotlink-file-prevention/readme.txt

 = Does it with with web servers other than Apache?

-No. The server must process rewrite rules in `.htaccess`.
+The server must process rewrite rules in `.htaccess`.
+So HFP will work on Apache and LightSpeed servers, but not NGINX.

 == Screenshots ==